22080331/REPORT--GROUP-9/README.md

   + Furniture is the category with the lowest demand, possibly due to the product's high cost and infrequent purchase characteristics.

-- Analysis by Category
+-Analysis by Category
   + Clothing - 63.3%
     Dominance: With 63.3%,This shows a strong focus on fashion product Because fashion is often a necessity, abundant, and diverse, leading to high consumption.
 In addition, the seasonal factor and frequently changing fashion trends also encourage consumers to shop more.This also suggests that if businesses want to increase profits, they can consider adding new product lines or special promotional campaigns for  clothing.

   + Electronics - 20.5%
    Average rate: Although not as high as Clothing, 20.5% is still a significant rate, showing that electronic devices have a stable demand in the market.Because electronic products are often high-value and feature constantly upgraded technology.
 Customers do not buy these products very often, but when they do, they are willing to pay more.
 This reflects the development of devices such as phones, c